mkirchner/gc/README.md

-# gc
-Zero-dependency garbage collection for C.
+# gc - zero-dependency garbage collection for C

-## Introduction

 `gc` is an implementation of a conservative, thread-local, mark-and-sweep garbage collector.
 The implementation provides a fully functional replacement